Lemon Lime Philodendron vs. Neon Pothos, there have been several debates and confusion regarding these plants over the years.

-Pests in Lemon Lime Philodendron and Neon Pothos
+Pests in Lemon Lime Philodendron vs Neon Pothos

 Luckily, both the Lemon Lime Philodendron and Neon Pothos plants are resistant to pests and insects.
-Few common pests found in both these plants include mealybugs and scale insects.
+A few common pests found in both these plants include mealybugs and scale insects.

 Mealybugs are tiny insects; they suck the sap from young leaves, stems, and buds of the plant, which leads to stunted growth and yellowing of leaves.

 Scale insects are another group of insects that infest these plants.
-They are common pests that often look like raised bumps on the plant stems leaves.
+They are common pests that often look like raised bumps on the plant stem and leaves.

-Scale insects bite into the leaves and stems and suck the sap, which can induce leaf drop, discoloration of leaves, and stunted growth.
+Scale insects bite into the leaves and stem and suck the sap, which can induce leaf drop, discoloration of leaves, and stunted growth.

 Tips and Tricks against Pest infestation

-- To remove mealybugs, you can also use a strong water jet to remove them, which discourages future infestations.
+- You can also use a strong water jet to remove mealybugs, discouraging future infestations.

-- If you observe any infestation on both these plants, immediately isolate it from other plants.
+- If you observe any infestation on both plants, immediately isolate it from other plants.

 - Use 70% rubbing alcohol cotton dips and wipe the infested areas to destroy any pest’s eggs.